ankurnecessary/4-react-quizz-app-self/README.md

 26. If we have multiple components having **key** attribute with them and all of them belong to same entity then we should consider making a separate component for that entity and use **key** attribute over it.
 27. We as a developer cannot consume key prop.
 It is exclusively for the react.
 28. Why use PropTypes instead of TypeScript?
 Answer: type-checking props using TypeScript can only be effective when the prop's value is hardcoded.
 Even though you claim that the data from the API is a number, you won't get any errors when the data is a string.
 Since type-checking is done during runtime, PropTypes is a better tool for unknown data.
+29. React query is a good plugin for HTTP calls via react application.
+AJAX

 [Eslint configuration - Best linting configuration is to use "format on save" and don't use "formatting option of ES Lint"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/8231814#questions/20789494)